Egyptians Act 1554

 The original "Act Concerning Egyptians" of 1531.
 "The act of 1554 reiterated the previous statute and made clear that 'Egyptians' were not English."

 The Egyptians Act 1554 (1 & 2 Ph. & M. c.
-4) an act of the Parliament of England regarding Romani and travellers within the realm.
+4) was an act of the Parliament of England regarding Romani and travellers within the realm.
 The act was passed to amend previous laws regarding the Romani people.
 The Egyptians Act 1530 did not cover Gypsies who were born in England or those who came to England by way of Scotland.

 The act included fines on English people who were smuggling Gypsies into the country as a way to curb some of the illegal immigration.
 Punishments for Romani people caught in England were deportation on pain of execution.
 However, those who were no longer nomads and settled in one spot were not subjected to such legislation.

 The primary objective of the law was to end the "naughty, idle and ungodly life and company", of Gypsies by either forcing them to settle down, exit the realm, or face potential death at the will of the Crown.